Audiences bring culture to life

 Cultural organisations are for visitors as much as for artists, historians and culture professionals – in fact they only come to life with an audience.

-With the population becoming more diverse and public funding challenges growing, it is more important than ever for organisations’ long-term relevance and sustainability that the exciting cultural programmes attract, inspire and delight a broad range of visitors – audience focus and a clear audience strategy are essential for cultural organisations to thrive in the 21st century.
+With the population becoming more diverse and public funding challenges growing, it is more important than ever for organisations’ long-term relevance and sustainability that the exciting cultural programmes attract, inspire and delight a broad range of visitors – audience centric thinking and a clear audience strategy are essential for cultural organisations to thrive in the 21st century.

 What are the some of the challenges:

 - Turning audience insight into strategy and action